FeanorTheElf/fheanor/examples/bfv_basics/Readme.md

-# Homomorphic operations using the BFV scheme in HE-Ring
+# Homomorphic operations using the BFV scheme in Fheanor

 BFV was proposed in "Somewhat practical fully homomorphic encryption" by Fan and Vercauteren (<https://ia.cr/2012/144>), and has become one of the most popular and often implemented HE schemes.
 In this example, we will show how to use the provided implementation of BFV, without going far into the details of the scheme itself.